elescamilla/elescamilla.github.io/_pages/about.md

 blogger-color: "#F37100"
 ---

-I am currently a PhD student at Old Dominion University in the Web Science and Digital Libraries (WS-DL) Research Group.
-I started the program in Fall of 2021.
-Before pursuing my PhD, I earned my BS in Computer Science at Liberty University in May 2021.
+I earned a Master's of Science in Computer Science from Old Dominion University with the Web Science and Digital Libraries (WS-DL) Research Group.
+I started the program in Fall of 2021 and completed the program in Summer of 2023.
+Before pursuing my MS degree, I earned my BS in Computer Science at Liberty University in May 2021.
 I specialized in Web and Mobile Development and Software Engineering.

-I am currently working as a Graduate Research Assistant (GRA) on the CoSAI (Collaborative Software Archiving for Institutions) team which is [funded by the Alfred P. Sloan Foundation](https://sloan.org/grant-detail/9628).
-As a part of this team, we are developing a decentralized, federated framework for institutional archiving of research software and other open scholarly materials.
+While I earned my Master's degree, I worked as a Graduate Research Assistant (GRA) on the CoSAI (Collaborative Software Archiving for Institutions) team which is [funded by the Alfred P. Sloan Foundation](https://sloan.org/grant-detail/9628).
+As a part of this team, we developed a decentralized, federated framework for institutional archiving of research software and other open scholarly materials.
+For more information, see my resume.

 <a href="https://oduwsdl.github.io/" target="_blank" class="btn btn--mcw"><i class="fas fa-fw fa-link"></i><span> WS-DL Webpage</span></a>
 <a href="https://twitter.com/WebSciDL" target="_blank" class="btn btn--mcw"><i class="fab fa-twitter" style="color: {{ page.twitter-color }}"></i><span> WS-DL Twitter</span></a>
 <a href="https://ws-dl.blogspot.com/" target="_blank" class="btn btn--mcw"><i class="fab fa-blogger" style="color: {{ page.blogger-color }}"></i><span> WS-DL Blog</span></a>
 <a href="https://github.com/oduwsdl" target="_blank" class="btn btn--mcw"><i class="fab fa-fw fa-github" style="color: {{ page.github-color }}"></i><span> WS-DL GitHub</span></a>
-{: style="text-align: center;"}

-<h2>Recent Blog Posts</h2>
+<h2>Blog Posts</h2>
 <ul>
-  <li><a href="https://ws-dl.blogspot.com/2022/03/2022-03-30-github-is-not-archive-github.html">2022-03-30: GitHub is not an archive - GitHub Pages</a></li>
-  <li><a href="https://ws-dl.blogspot.com/2022/02/2021-02-23-one-in-five-articles.html">2021-02-23: One in Five arXiv Articles Reference GitHub</a></li>
-  <li><a href="https://ws-dl.blogspot.com/2021/11/2021-11-xx-emily-escamilla-computer.html">2021-11-18: Emily Escamilla (Computer Science PhD Student)</a></li>
+  <li><a href="https://ws-dl.blogspot.com/2023/08/2023-08-31-end-of-chapter.html">2023-08-31: The End of a Chapter</a></li>
+  <li><a href="https://ws-dl.blogspot.com/2023/05/iipc-wac-2023.html">2023-05-24: IIPC Web Archiving Conference (WAC) Trip Report</a></li>
+  <li><a href="https://ws-dl.blogspot.com/2022/10/2022-10-11-tpdl2022-trip-report.html">2022-10-11: Theory and Practice of Digital Libraries (TPDL) 2022 Trip Report</a></li>
+  <li><a href="/blog-posts/">More blog posts...</a></li>
 </ul>